Potato3852/Archiving_Manager/README.md

 Contains both Linux bash script and Windows batch script versions.
 ## Overview

+!!!test.sh is not working now.
+Please wait for the update!!!

 This project provides two scripts that monitor directory size and automatically archive the oldest files when a specified storage limit is exceeded:

 - **Linux version**: `manager.sh` (bash script)